 To qualify for an incentive, the motor(s) must operate a minimum of 3,000 hrs/yr.
 The motor upgrade program's individual incentives per motor start at \$20 for a 1HP.
-The variable-speed drive incentive is \$30 per horsepower of the motor being used.
+The variable-speed drive incentive is a flat rate of \$30 per motor horsepower controlled.